bilelmoussaoui/Hardcode-Tray/README.md

 hardcode-tray --only telegram,skype
 ```

-In order to get the names needed to fix only specific programs, you can look at the second column of [`db.csv`](https://github.com/bil-elmoussaoui/Hardcode-Tray/blob/master/db.csv).
+In order to get the names needed to fix only specific programs, you can look at the `app_name` key in the json files for the program.
 There you can find the corresponding name for the program you want to fix.

 - `--path`